crate/cratedb-guide/docs/index.md

 :::{admonition} CrateDB is open source
 :class: tip

-**Join our community of contributors!** CrateDB is open source software licensed under the Apache License 2.0.
+**Join our community of contributors!** CrateDB is open-source software licensed under the Apache License 2.0.
 We appreciate contributions from everyone.